mentalsmash/uno/README.md

 `cell1.test-uvn.localhost`.
 You can specify an arbitrary address with option `--address ADDRESS`.

-By default, **uno** requires *cells* to enable forwarding of UDP ports 63450, 63451, and 63452 to their *agents*.
+By default, **uno** requires *cells* to enable forwarding to their *agents* of UDP ports 63450, 63451, and 63452.

 These will be used to establish the routing links that make up the *UVN*'s *backbone*.
 Custom values can be specified using option `--peer-ports PORTS`.
 The `PORTS` valus must be a valid YAML/JSON array value, e.g. `"[ 1, 2, 3 ]"`